vzachari/IronSmithQSM/README.md

 *(e.g. S0001_MEMPR_e1.nii.gz, S0001_MEMPR_e2.nii.gz...)*
 This is the default **dcm2niix** output format for multiple echos.

-c) Single .nii/nii.gz file with multiple time-points, each corresponding to a different echo (RMS will be calculated).
+c) Single .nii/nii.gz file with multiple volumes, each corresponding to a different echo (RMS will be calculated).
 This single NIFTI file can have any name.

-d) Single .nii/nii.gz file with a single echo/time-point.
+d) Single .nii/nii.gz file with a single echo/volume.
 This can be rms/averaged across echos or just a single echo T1 MPRAGE.
 This single NIFTI file can have any name and will be used as is.